MIL-Comply Labeling: The Quickest and Easiest Way to Get Defense Shipments Out the Door

 - Manage RFID data (add, delete, change data) for WAWF submission

-- Print UID container labels (Unit and Exterior Container) with two-dimensional barcode (PDF417) compliant with Mil-Std-129 Revision R.
+- Print IUID container labels (Unit and Exterior Container) with two-dimensional barcode (PDF417) compliant with Mil-Std-129 Revision R.

 - Compile and print barcoded UID Serial Number Lists